 The objective is to benefit cancer research by recruiting successful, younger researchers to the field.

-To promote the researcher's development, the Swedish Cancer Society would prefer the postdoctoral program to take place at a different institution and with a different supervisor than during the graduate research program.
+To promote the researcher's development, the Swedish Cancer Society would prefer the postdoctoral program to take place at a different department and with a different supervisor than during the graduate research program.

-The intention is that research should be conducted in Sweden.
+The research should be conducted in Sweden.